-If a risk assessment process start with a good planning then the ending, finding and implementation will be properly.
-Before anything though there is a need to make judgments early when planning major risk assessments regarding the purpose, scope, and technical approaches that will be used.
+If a risk assessment process starts with a good planning along with proper observation then the implementation will be proper.
+Though there is a need to make an early judgment when planning, major risk assessment regarding the purpose, scope and technical approaches will be used.